darkochovski/darko_kochovski_assignment/README.md

 ## Bonus Task
 - Verify that the API has successfully created a new booking with valid input data for all fields.
 - Verify that the API successfully updates a booking with valid input data for all fields.
-- Verify that the API returns a success response confirming the deletion of the booking.
+- Verify that the API returns a successful response confirming the deletion of the booking.

 Automating these test cases ensures that core functionalities of creating, updating, and deleting bookings are working as expected.